Version effective from: 2 April 2020

 3.1 We may communicate with you at any time including, when appropriate, by telephone.

-3.2 You can give us instructions and notifications in relation to the Shares you have acquired electronically using the Website, and/or by communicating with us via your account dashboard (the "Dashboard").
+3.2 You can give us instructions and notifications in relation to the Shares you have acquired electronically using the Website, and/or by communicating with us via your Online Account (the “Online Account”).
+Customers that do not have an Online Account may provide instructions to us by completing the appropriate form(s) and sending them to our office address.
 We will not be obliged to act on any instruction and in particular we will not act on any instruction where it is illegal or against any relevant rule or regulation to do so.
 Where we do act on your instructions we will do so as soon as reasonably practicable.

-3.4 We will set out all notices, information and other correspondence to your Dashboard and/or to the email address that you provided when you set up your Account, or as you update it in your Dashboard.
-In the event any notice, information or other correspondence is sent to you via letter, such letter will be sent to the postal address that you provided when you set up your Account, or such postal address as you may later designate in your Dashboard, and will be deemed to be delivered on the second business day after posting.
-You should ensure that the contact details entered in the Dashboard remain correct and up to date.
+3.4 We will set out all notices, information and other correspondence to your Online Acccount and/or to the email address that you provided when you set up your Online Account.
+Customers that do not have an Online Account will be provided notices, information and other correspondence by letter or by telephone.
+In the event any notice, information or other correspondence is sent to you via letter, such letter will be sent to the postal address that you provided when you set up your Online Account, or such postal address as you may later designate in your Online Account or by other means, and will be deemed to be delivered on the second business day after posting.
+You should ensure that the contact details held by Bricklane remain correct and up to date.

 3.5 We may record and monitor telephone conversations that we have with you for our records and in order to train our staff and improve the quality of our service.
 We will store recordings for the period required by law or for as long as we consider appropriate.